-Yukon Energy

-Whitehorse Generating Facilities
+Yukon Energy Whitehorse Generating Facilities

-Vestasm

-Let Us Introduce Ourselves Yukon Energy is the main producer and transmitter of electricity in the territory.
-Our power comes primarily from hydro, with a small percentage from wind.
-We also have diesel generators in several Yukon communities, but they are only used as emergency back-up.
-Yukon Energy has three hydro plants - one at Whitehorse on the Yukon River, one located at Aishihik Lake, and one in Mayo in the central Yukon.
-Together, the facilities have the ability to generate 75 megawatts (75 million watts) of power.
-A Tour of the Whitehorse Dam - 1 Hydro turbine #4, known as the 'Fourth Wheel' - 2 Spillway water not needed to produce electricity is spilled into the Yukon River 3 Dam - Fishladder allows migrating salmon and other species of fish to travel past the dam - 5 Fish weir directs fish towards the fishladder - 6 Fish screens also help direct fish towards the fishladder - Hydro turbines #1, 2 and 3 - 8 Switching station sends electricity to various communities - 9 Seven back-up diesel generators - 10 Diesel storage tank - Substation-gives electricity a voltage boost to help it travel along power lines - 12 Yukon Energy's corporate office - Power Canal moves water from Schwatka Lake towards the intake to hydro units #1, 2 and 3 - Gate House- controls the flow of water to the penstock

-Our largest hydro facilities are located in Whitehorse where we have the capability of producing 40 megawatts of power.
+A Tour of the Whitehorse Dam - 1 Hydro turbine #4, known as the 'Fourth Wheel' - 2 Spillway water not needed to produce electricity is spilled into the Yukon River - 3 Dam - 4 Fishladder allows migrating salmon and other species of fish to travel past the dam - 5 Fish weir-directs fish towards the fishladder - 6 Fish screens also help direct fish towards the fishladder - 7 Hydro turbines #1, 2 and 3 - 8 Switching station sends electricity to various communities - 9 Seven back-up diesel generators - 10 Diesel storage tank - 11 Substation-gives electricity a voltage boost to help it travel along power lines - 12 Yukon Energy's corporate office - 13 Power Canal moves water from Schwatka Lake towards the intake to hydro units #1, 2 and 3 - Gate House-controls the flow of water to the penstock Our largest hydro facilities are located in Whitehorse where we have the capability of producing 40 megawatts of power.
 There are several components at the Whitehorse Rapids Generating Facility that work together to create electricity.
 Dam One of the first things you'll notice is our dam (number 3).
 It's a large steel, earthen and concrete structure that holds back water from Schwatka Lake.
 In the summer and fall, when we sometimes have more water than we need to make electricity, we spill some of the lake water through our spillway (number 2).
 Power Canal Our facility is built in such a way that some of the water from Schwatka Lake moves into a long and narrow area called a power canal (number 13).
 There are trash gates in the canal to catch any fallen trees or other debris.
 There are also a series of log booms in the canal that calm the water and help prevent erosion of the canal banks.
 Gate House The small building at the end of the power canal is called the gate house (number 14).
 When doing maintenance or repairs to our generating equipment, gates from this structure are lowered to stop the water from flowing from the canal through large tunnels (known as the penstock) to our turbines.

+photo: www.archbould.com

-photo: www.archbould.com Hydro Turbines/Generators From the power canal, the water falls through the penstock and hits the blades of our hydro turbines, making the blades turn.
+From the power canal, the water falls through the penstock and hits the blades of our hydro turbines, making the blades turn.
 Three of the turbines are at the end of the power canal (number 7) and our newest turbine, which we call the Fourth Wheel, is at the top of the canal (number 1).
 The turbine blades are attached to generators that make electricity.
 Once the water hits the turbine blades, it flows back into the Yukon River.